see Raising Mealworms | Landscaping for Bluebirds | Feeding Suet

 first two weeks after hatching.
 Adults also need extra food during the breeding season due to increased exposure and the energy drain associated with feeding young.
 The protein that mealworms provide helps rapidly growing nestlings.
 However, moderation is key, as mealworms are low in calcium and have a tough exoskeleton that can be hard for young birds to digest.

 Training: Bluebirds need to learn to come to a feeder.
-They will learn to come for mealworms in response to a whistle, bell, call, or even a banging door.
+(Rarely do they figure it out on their own.)
+They can also learn to come for mealworms in response to a whistle, bell, call, or even a banging door.
 Pretty soon they will have YOU trained to feed them when they are hungry.

-- putting mealworms in a cat food can or small plastic container (like the cut off bottom of a clean plastic soda bottle) with a tack on the nestbox roof once, or in a brightly colored bowl near where blues are perching (e.g., under a telephone wire they hang out on).
+- INITIALLY putting about a dozen mealworms in a cat food can or small plastic container (like the cut off bottom of a clean plastic soda bottle) with a tack on the nestbox roof, or in a brightly colored bowl near where blues are perching (e.g., under a telephone wire they hang out on).
 If the worms are actively moving this increases the likelihood that the bluebirds will notice them.
 A piece of bright blue cloth or flagging might get their attention.
-Putting some bright red berries that bluebird eat may also attract their attention to the feeder.
+Putting some bright red berries that bluebirds eat may also attract their attention to a feeder.

-- You may need to leave the feeder open for a bit to get them used to going inside.
+- For enclosed cage style feeders, you may need to leave the feeder open for a bit to get them used to going inside.

-- Once bluebirds have figured out the feeder, you can move it short distances every day or so until it's in the desired location.
+- Once bluebirds have figured out the feeder, you can move it short distances every day or so until it is in the desired location.

 About Mealworms and where to get them: Mealworms are the larvae of the flightless darkling